 The quick answer is that a reasonable request for medical records before an accident may sometimes be OK.

 At the same time this raises serious questions.

 Do insurance companies have a right to snoop into previous medical records not related to an accident case?

 If “reasonable” requests for old medical records are OK what does that mean?

-What specifically justifies insurance companies to look back to previous medical records?
+What justifies insurance companies digging around for old medical records?

 “Allstate lawyers typically ask policyholders to produce their personal medical records for their entire lifetime, no matter when they occurred.”